yeungjosh/AITP2020-DS-Challenge/README.md

 ---------------

 Navigate to this repository's [Wiki](https://github.rcac.purdue.edu/glentner/AITP2019-DS-Challenge/wiki) documentation to get started with the challenge.
-There you will see more details on the competition's stages, criteria, and resources available to you.
+Details on the competition's stages, criteria, and the computational resources available for use during the competition.